 Almost every discussion of technology acquisition states that organizational engagement factors, not technology, are the main drivers of success.
 But too often, the bulk of the discussion is focused on technical issues of how systems work, what features to look for, and how to test performance.
 But there’s a good reason for this.
 Organizational issues are different in each company, while technical issues are pretty similar.
 When you’re writing an article or preparing a conference presentation, it makes sense to cover the topics that will be relevant to the largest portion of your audience.

 But an unfortunate side effect of focusing on technology is a false impression that organizational issues are an afterthought.
 They are not.
-Recent Customer Data Platform Institute research found that respondents at consumer businesses with deployed customer data platforms (CDPs) cited organizational problems more often than any other issue, and four times more often than failure of the CDP to perform as promised (46% vs 12%).
+Recent Customer Data Platform Institute research found that respondents at consumer businesses with deployed customer data platforms (CDPs) cited organizational problems more often than any other issue, and four times more often than failure of the CDP to perform as promised (46 percent vs 12 percent).

 These organizational obstacles extend beyond the familiar issue of cooperation between departments.
 The actual survey question was “Our organization wasn’t prepared to use the CDP due to lack of skills, training, alignment, planning, etc.” While poor cooperation can be an issue, many CDP applications don’t span departmental boundaries.
 But all of them require users who are trained and skilled to understand what a CDP does and how to take advantage of its capabilities.

 Other parts of our research further clarify the issue.
 Since merely deploying a CDP is not a goal in itself, we asked whether a company’s deployed CDP is providing significant value.

 Among the remaining 40%, nearly all plan to extend their deployment to deliver business value in the future.
 Some of these companies may simply have newer systems than the high value deployments, but it’s also likely that many are taking longer because their project ran into unexpected difficulties.